|

 JMSX properties defined in the specification as "set by provider on send" are available to both the producer and the consumers of the message.
 JMSX properties defined in the specification as "set by provider on receive" are available only to the consumers.

-JMSXGroupID and JMSXGroupSeq are standard
+and JMSXGroupSeq

 properties that clients